 We achieve stable, near-continuous deployment at Charlie by following a basic development flow.
+It’s called Continuous Delivery.
 The idea is simple: incrementally improve our product, deploy frequently (several times a day!), and be process-driven to achieve a stable service with a lightning-fast feedback loop.

 - Stress-free deployments: Anyone can deploy, at any time